 Understanding the Effects of Government Spending on Consumption

-Recent evidence suggests that consumption rises in response to an increase in government spending.
-That finding cannot be easily reconciled with existing optimizing business cycle models.
-We extend the standard new Keynesian model to allow for the presence of rule-of-thumb consumers.
-We show how the interaction of the latter with sticky prices and deficit financing can account for the existing evidence on the effects of government spending.
+Recent evidence on the effect of government spending shocks on consumption cannot be easily reconciled with existing optimizing business cycle models.
+We extend the standard New Keynesian model to allow for the presence of rule-of-thumb (non-Ricardian) consumers.
+We show how the interaction of the latter with sticky prices and deficit financing can account for the existing evidence on the e¤ects of government spending.

-Keywords: Rule-of-thumb consumers, non-Ricardian households, fiscal multiplier, government spending, Taylor rules
+Keywords: rule-of-thumb consumers, scal multiplier, government spending, Taylor rules

 JEL Classification: E32, E62